 -optional fresh lime juice

 Preheat oven to 425 degrees.
+Turn the tomatoes upside-down and lightly score them with a knife–I usually just do an “X.” Set a pot to boil and get an ice bath ready.
+Flash boil the tomatoes for about 45-60 seconds then put directly in the ice bath.
+Peel the skins and get them cut.
 Place all ingredients except cilantro and lime juice into a 13X9 glass baking dish (or metal if that’s all you’ve got).
 Using your hands (with latex gloves-trust me), mix everything so that the oil is uniformly distributed and the veggies are lying in an pretty even layer.
 Take my word on the gloves; once the peppers were so strong that the skin on my hands were painfully burning.
 IF you decide not to heed my advice, a good trick for relieving that pain is to rub olive oil on your hands; it draws the oils from the pepper out and really helps a lot.
 And that is why I now wear gloves: cheaper and less painful.